ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ```shell
 git clone https://github.com/lsuutari19/network_sec_platform
 ```
-There are there images that you need to download (links provided above) and place them into directory _network_sec_platform/images_
+There are three images that you need to download (links provided above) and place them into directory _network_sec_platform/images_

 They have following names: